Prime time: Hungary

 In Hungary, prime time on weekdays on the two big commercial stations (RTL and TV2) starts at 19:00 with game shows, tabloid, and docu-reality programmes.
 At 21:00, two popular soap operas air: Barátok közt and Jóban Rosszban, which follows at 21:30.
 American and other series, movies, talk-shows, and magazines run until 23:30.
 The prime-time lineup is preceded by daily news programmes at 18:30.
 At weekends, prime time begins at 19:00, with blockbuster movies and television shows.

 Before 15 March 2015, the public television station M1 began its prime time with a game show at 18:30, which was followed by the daily news programme Híradó at 19:30.
 After the news, the channel broadcast American and other series, talk shows, magazines, and news programmes until 22:00, after which came the daily news magazine Este and the late edition of Híradó.

 From 15 March 2015, Duna began broadcasting all of the entertainment programming transferred to it from that date from M1, meaning that prime time on Duna now begins at 18:00, starting with the simulcast of the 18:00 edition of Híradó from the newly re-launched news channel, M1.

 Iceland

 In Iceland, prime time starts at 19:30.
 It is preceded by a daily newscast at 19:00.

 Ireland

 In Ireland, prime starts at 18:30 and ends at 22:00.

 Italy

-In Italy, prime time (called "prima serata") starts between 21:00 and 21:45 (main channels, including RTV) and ends between 23:30 and 00:30.
-On Friday and Saturday night, some shows last until 06:30–07:00.
+In Italy, prime time (called "prima serata") starts between 21:00 and 21:45 (main channels, including Rai TV) and ends between 23:30 and 00:55.
+On Friday and Saturday night, some shows last until 01:00–01:30.
 It usually follows news and, on some networks (like Rai 1 and Canale 5), a slot called "access prime time".
-Shows, movies, and sport events are usually shown during prime time.
+Shows, movies and fiction are usually shown during prime time although sporting events, Festival di Sanremo, Eurovision Song Contest and special programs usually start between 20:45 and 21:00 and partially cover both time slots.